sanamhosseinzadeh/paper_moho_inversion_Makran/README.md

 ### R Programming Language

 This work uses **R version 4.2.0** (released April 2022).
-To run the analysis, you need to set up the R environment and install the necessary packages.
+To run the analysis, first set up the R environment and install the necessary packages.
 Follow the steps below to get started.

 ### 1. Install R